 Most Sales employees achieved their targets and received the associated monetary rewards, despite the lack of progress on new business development and expansion in selected industries.

 As you can see, the biggest shortfalls in performance for these companies were strategic — the monetary rewards programs failed to focus performance on what is most important:

-– Achieving strategic objectives for growth of the customer base or market penetration
+– Achieving strategic objectives for growth

 Company A: Their Value Proposition was on-time delivery of high quality, precision metal parts.
 With employees focusing on dollars instead of on quality and on-time-delivery, the company’s performance was causing customers to be disappointed time and again.
 Company A’s failure to align compensation and bonuses with the business strategy was causing the loss of new and existing customers.

 Company B: The company’s strategy included a competitive differentiation emphasizing its breadth and depth of products and services, which required Sales to increase sales across product lines, and new business development and growth in specific industries which required prospecting.
 When employees stuck to selling products they already knew, to customers they already had, progress on achieving the strategy was not a priority.

 In order to maximize the ROI on compensation, commission and bonus programs, these programs need to be effectively aligned with your strategy, rooted in your competitive differentiation and your strategic growth plan.